 If you can’t be bothered to mess with paper filters, the Yitelle Stainless Steel Pour Over is a great choice.
 It has a built-in, non-removable stainless steel filter that will brew a great cup without constantly needing to buy paper filters.
 This also makes it a great simple option for travel.

-At just $14, the unit itself is already a good deal, but as a nice little bonus it comes with a coffee scoop and cleaning brush, giving you basically everything you need in one box to brew and clean.
+Priced at less than a Jackson, the unit itself is already a good deal, but as a nice little bonus, it comes with a coffee scoop and cleaning brush, giving you basically everything you need in one box to brew and clean.

 You can brew a single cup with the Yitelle pour over or brew a modest pot worth, just by adjusting the amount of grounds and water you use.